Chapter 1:

 “Wait… is this Arcforge?!”

 It had to be.
-After all, I knew this thing like the back of my hand—it was a Divine Letter, the in-game way to send messages, give quests, and all that stuff.
-Unlike many other VR games, Arcforge had strived for ultimate realism, and so there was no in-game menu one could access to see this stuff.
+After all, I knew this thing like the back of my hand—it was a Divine Letter.
+As Arcforge strived for realism, there was no in-game menu.
+Divine Letters were the internal way to send messages, give quests, and all that stuff.

 <From: Worldbender>

 <I’m so glad I could reach you!
 I’ve summoned you, Hero from another world, to take on this most important quest.
 The Demon Queen infected and absorbed the life of the world with the White Death you see around you.
-We have managed to weaken and corner the Queen to this area, but only a Hero can kill her and save this world.
+We have managed to weaken and corner the Queen to this area, but only a Hero can kill her and save the world.
 Please, you are our last hope!
 Attached to this letter is a knife you can use to deliver the final blow.
-After the Demon Queen is defeated and the White Death is vanished, you will be able to return to your world.>
+After the Demon Queen is defeated and the White Death is vanished, you will be able to enjoy this world for all it has to offer.>

 Apparently, this “Worldbender” was the one who summoned me here.